gradio-app/gradio/guides/Gradio_ONNX_on_Hugging_Face.md

 ### Hugging Face Spaces

-Hugging Face Spaces is a free hosting option for Gradio demos on Hugging Face.
+Hugging Face Spaces is a free hosting option for Gradio demos.
 Spaces comes with 3 SDK options: Gradio, Streamlit and Static HTML demos.
 Spaces can be public or private and the workflow is similar to github repos.
 There are over 2000+ spaces currently on Hugging Face.
 To learn more about spaces see: https://huggingface.co/spaces/launch

 ### Hugging Face Models